maribraga/pieridae_hostrep/1-Parameter_estimates.md

 ------------------------------------------------------------------------

-Script 1 for analyses performed in Braga et al. 2021 Ecology Letters *Phylogenetic reconstruction of ancestral ecological networks through time for pierid butterflies and their host plants*.
+Script 1 for analyses performed in Braga et al. 2021 *Phylogenetic reconstruction of ancestral ecological networks through time for pierid butterflies and their host plants*, Ecology Letters.

 ### Parameter Estimates